CSE's Equities Management Framework

 Decisions to retain individual vulnerabilities shall be reviewed at minimum every twelve (12) months from the date the original equity management decision was approved under the Framework.
 If significant new information about a vulnerability or mitigation measures becomes available, CSE will reassess the decision at the earliest opportunity.

-Technical Panel, designated experts from the Canadian Centre for Cyber Security (CCCS) and Signals Intelligence (SIGINT) branches
+The panel, made up of designated experts from the Canadian Centre for Cyber Security (Cyber Centre) and the Signals Intelligence (SIGINT) and Innovative Business Strategy and Research Development (IBSRD) branches:

-• Reaches a consensus decision on the equity or, where a decision cannot be reached, refers the decision to Head CCCS and Deputy Chief (DC) SIGINT.
+• reaches a consensus decision on the equity or, where a decision cannot be reached, refers the decision to Head or Associate Head of the Cyber Centre and Deputy Chief (DC) SIGINT

-• Reports regularly to Head CCCS and DC SIGINT on equity decisions made by the Equities Review Board.
+• reports regularly to the Head or Associate Head of the Cyber Centre and DC SIGINT on equity decisions made by the Equities Review Board

-• Consider all relevant information and reach consensus decisions on an equity where the Equities Review Board was unable.
+• Consider all relevant information and reach consensus decisions on an equity where the Equities Review Board couldn’t

-• Should a case arise where consensus on the equity’s management cannot be reached, refer the decision to the Chief CSE.
+• Refer the decision to the Chief CSE should a case arise where consensus on the equity’s management cannot be reached

-• Reviews equity decisions as presented by the Head CCCS and DC SIGINT.
+The Chief reviews equity decisions as presented by the Head or Associate Head of the Cyber Centre and DC SIGINT.

 Review

-• All CSE activities, including equities management decisions made under the Framework, are subject to CSE’s robust system of independent oversight, including the Intelligence Commissioner (IC), National Security and Intelligence Review Agency (NSIRA), and National Security and Intelligence Committee of Parliamentarians (NSICOP).
+All CSE activities, including equities management decisions made under the Framework, are subject to CSE’s robust system of independent oversight, including the National Security and Intelligence Review Agency (NSIRA) and the National Security and Intelligence Committee of Parliamentarians (NSICOP).

-• The level of technical expertise or complexity required to use the vulnerability against Canadian networks; and
+• The level of technical expertise or complexity required to use the vulnerability against Canadian networks

-• An assessment of the expected intelligence value from retaining a vulnerability in the context of the security of Canada and Canadians; and
+• An assessment of the value derived from retaining the vulnerability to CSE mandated activities in the context of Canada’s national security and prosperity interests

-• An assessment of the private sector entity’s capacity and willingness to responsibly mitigate the identified vulnerability in its products, the extent to which CSE’s assistance may be required to enable this mitigation and CSE’s capacity and authority to do so; and
+• An assessment of the private sector entity’s capacity and willingness to responsibly mitigate the identified vulnerability in its products, the extent to which CSE’s assistance may be required to enable this mitigation and CSE’s capacity and authority to do so

 Definitions

-• Protection concerns refer to the characteristics of the identified vulnerability that place information systems and technology relied on by the Government of Canada and critical infrastructures at risk of compromise by an unauthorized user.
+• Protection concerns: Characteristics of the identified vulnerability that place information systems and technology relied on by the Government of Canada and critical infrastructures at risk of compromise by an unauthorized user.
 The greater the impact of the compromise caused to these systems and networks by the vulnerability, the more significant the protection concerns associated with that vulnerability and the greater the interest CSE has in mitigating the security risks presented by that vulnerability.

-• Protection concern mitigation measures refer to one or more measures used by CSE to reduce concerns associated with retaining a vulnerability for intelligence or other operational purposes.
+• Protection concern mitigation measures: One or more measures used by CSE to reduce concerns associated with retaining a vulnerability for intelligence or other operational purposes.
 These can include the development of a mitigation capability deployed on information systems and technology of the Government of Canada and of Canada’s critical infrastructures.

 Report a problem on this page